 - C++ style: - Any memory conflicts (read-write or write-write) must be accessed with an atomic operation - Otherwise your program is undefined - By default, you will get sequentially consistent behavior - unless they are synchronized, which is a really complicated concept in c++...
-If you are interested, I can recommend papers.

-language C++11 (sequential consistency)
+If you are interested, I can recommend papers. start with both of the grids for the two different memory models language C++11 (sequential consistency)